DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - Cross-links: Timeline → Great Reset; Mythological Cross-References → Flood.

 ## Phase 8: The Chariot Conquest (≈1,200–1,000 BCE)

-- **The "Muddle in the Middle" Parallel:** The mythological chaos of this period is powerfully mirrored in the scientific record.
-This was a time when multiple human species coexisted, competed, and sometimes interbred, creating a "tangled bush" of a family tree.
-Genetic analysis has since confirmed the existence of "ghost lineages"—entire human populations that left genetic traces in modern humans but almost no physical fossils.
-The discovery of the Denisovans, known almost entirely from DNA, is a prime example of such a ghost population.

 - Myth lens: Coordinated elimination of Bronze Age hybrid lines; installation of new order; hero propaganda cycle.